River of Dreams

-River of Dreams is the twelfth and final studio album by American singer-songwriter Billy Joel, released on August 10, 1993.
+River of Dreams is the twelfth studio album by American singer-songwriter Billy Joel, released on August 10, 1993.
 River of Dreams presented a more serious tone than found in Joel's previous albums, dealing with issues such as trust and long-lasting love.
 It was rumored that the themes of trust and betrayal, particularly certain lyrics from the songs "A Minor Variation" and "The Great Wall of China", stem from Joel's legal disputes with his former manager and ex-brother-in-law, Frank Weber, who reportedly embezzled millions of dollars from Joel and used dubious accounting practices to cover it up.
+It was Joel's fourth and last album to reach number one on the Billboard 200 chart, a position it held for three consecutive weeks.

-As of 2022, River of Dreams is the last rock album Joel has released.
-The last studio album he released was Fantasies & Delusions in 2001, a classical recording featuring solo piano performed by Hyung-ki "Richard" Joo.
+River of Dreams is the last rock album Joel has released to date, as his next album, Fantasies & Delusions (2001), features classical compositions with solo piano performed by Hyung-ki "Richard" Joo.
 Since River of Dreams, Joel has recorded occasional pop/rock singles and continues to play live.

 The album cover was a painting by Joel's then-wife, Christie Brinkley.
 In 1993, Rolling Stone gave her the Top Picks award for "The Best Album Cover of the Year".
+However, in 2024, Rolling Stone listed it last as one of "The 50 Worst Album Covers of All Time".

 Background

 In the summer of 1992, Billy Joel held a series of writing and recording sessions on Shelter Island, New York; these sessions eventually produced seven tracks, self-produced by Joel.

 Joel was dissatisfied with the results, and so, on the recommendation of Don Henley, he brought in session guitarist Danny Kortchmar for another take on the songs.
 Kortchmar agreed to produce, provided he be allowed to use session musicians on the recordings, to which Joel agreed.
 Only one song from the Shelter Island sessions, "Shades of Grey", would make the final album in its original produced form.

+In a 2018 interview with Vulture, Joel expressed disappointment that the album did not yield any hit singles beyond the title track.
+He further attributed his decision to stop releasing pop albums to the lack of airplay.
+"The thing was, I put a lot of work into River of Dreams and it was as if the business had left me behind because there are substantial songs on that album that never went anywhere.
+So I said, 'What's the point of putting myself through writing and recording if it doesn't mean what it's supposed to mean out there in the world?'"